 Don Quixote by Miguel de Cervantes tells the story of two men who, essentially, embark on an epic road trip.
 The ties that bond their friendship make all their adventures possible.

 Harry Potter and the Sorcerer's Stone by J.K.
 Rowling embraces the theme of friendship.
 In fact, every novel in the series hones in on this concept.
-Harry, Ron, and Hermione's unbreakable friendship is strong enough to allow them to show down even the greatest of sorcerers.
+Harry, Ron, and Hermione's unbreakable friendship is strong enough to allow them to stand up to even the greatest of sorcerers.

 The Outsiders by Amanda Levickas promotes the theme of friendship and how having someone to lean on can usher you through some of life's most pivotal moments.